Stochastic switching of delayed feedback suppresses oscillations in genetic regulatory systems: General Formulation

 Let $d(t) \in \mathbb{N}$ be a random variable whose dynamics are governed by the reactions delineated by Eq.~\eqref{DNF1}.
 Thus, $d(t)$ could represent the number of translated protein molecules.
 Let $P(m,t,\tau)$ be the probability that $d = m$ at time $t$ and that the current delay value is $\tau$.
 The dynamics of $P(m,t,\tau)$ can be written as

 The first two terms correspond to constitutive protein production and natural degradation, respectively.
-The transitions between distinct delay values is captured in the last two terms of Eq.~\eqref{master3}.
+The transitions between distinct delay values are captured in the last two terms of Eq.~\eqref{master3}.
 The delayed negative feedback manifests in the middle terms of Eq.~\eqref{master3} and consists of the joint probabilities $P(m,t,\tau_j; M, t - \tau_i, \tau_j)$ of having $m$ protein molecules at time $t$ while $\tau=\tau_j$ and $M$ protein molecules at time $t-\tau_i$ while $\tau = \tau_j$.
 Asserting that $M$ protein molecules must exist at time $t - \tau_i$ means that delayed negative feedback can occur only if protein molecules exist to cause the negative feedback.
+Eq.~\eqref{master3} therefore describes a non-Markovian process since the value of $d(t)$ depends on the value of $d(t-\tau_i)$.
 Thus, Eq.\eqref{master3} is not closed on the level of one-time quantities.
 Indeed, to determine the dynamics of the joint probability distributions, one needs to have information about three- and four-point correlations.
 The result is an infinite hierarchy of equations.
-Following a common approach, we assume the probability distributions for the number of protein molecules at distinct times are independent so that $P(m,t,\tau_j;M, t-\tau_i, \tau_j) = P(m,t,\tau_j)P(M,t-\tau_i,\tau_j)$~\cite{chou2011non,tauber2014critical}.
+Following a common approach \cite{chou2011non,tauber2014critical}, we assume the probability distributions for the number of protein molecules at distinct times are independent so that $P(m,t,\tau_j;M, t-\tau_i, \tau_j) = P(m,t,\tau_j)P(M,t-\tau_i,\tau_j)$.
+We refer the reader to the classical work of Frank \cite{frank2005delay,frank2005delayb} or the more recent \cite{loos2019fokker} for further discussion on this approximation.

 Unfortunately, little analysis can be performed on Eq.~\eqref{master3}.
 To make progress, we follow arguments similar to those in \cite{frank2007kramers} and invoke the van Kampen expansion by setting $x \equiv m/\mathcal{N}$ and Taylor expanding terms in Eq.~\eqref{master3} to $O(\mathcal{N}^{-1})$.
+Here, $\mathcal{N}$ represents the the maximum number of translated protein molecules possible, as determined by the physics of the system.
 We obtain the following Chapman-Kolmogorov equations, as known for stochastic delay systems \cite{kuchler1992langevins,loos2019fokker}